 I think this can be an insidious problem, since behaviors and situations the dog gets really excited about are precisely what prompt people to recommend Premack.
 If you spend any time at all on dog training Internet discussion groups, you know that whenever someone describes something the dog is passionate about (squirrels) someone else is going to suggest using Premack.
 This advice comes as regular as clockwork.
 Give the dog contingent access to the squirrels.

 I’ve gotten so I flinch every time I see those recommendations come rolling in.
 It may work out just fine.
 But the newbie trainer who is describing the problem may not have a correct assessment of the situation, and/or the skill to use the Premack reinforcer.

 I can relate three personal experiences where Premack didn’t work out for me.
 And I mean, spectacularly didn’t work out.
-My own inexperience came into play in varying degrees, but that’s my point.
+My own inexperience was part of the problem, but that’s my point.

 If you are going to allow the dog some kind of engagement with the environment as a reinforcer, I think there is a prerequisite to being able to make it work.
 You need a way to get them back, and it seems to me that you need to train this first.
 You need your dog to be able to recover from a potent emotional response fluently.
 These are challenging things to do, and usually not in place if you are having a big issue with distractions in the first place.

 By the way, I used sniffing as a reinforcer for loose leash walking with moderate success with my dog Zani.
 I allowed stopping to calmly sniff as a reinforcer for walking nicely on leash.
 But in her case, I had a little more experience than I had had when I tried it with Summer and the squirrels.
 I taught Zani a cue to go sniff, “Beagle!”
 And a cue to come back to my side, “With me!”
 I practiced the pair of behaviors in boring environments before taking it on the road, and I taught Zani the correct position for LLW to begin with already with food.